 Please note that the formatting (for example the row background pattern) might be lost.

-Method 2: Right-click on the table
+Method 2: Right-click on the table to convert it to range

 The second method is even faster.